NoMansSkyRetro/Installer/README.md

 * **1.38** Atlas Rises

 Steam keeps every previous build of a game on its servers.
-This installer signs in, downloads the builds you pick, patches them to run without the Steam client, applies the retro shader fix and leaves you a launcher.
+This installer signs in, downloads the versions of No Man's Sky you pick, installs [steam_api64.retro](https://github.com/NoMansSkyRetro/steam_api64.retro) to disconnect them from Steam, applies [EthanRDoesMC](https://github.com/EthanRDoesMC/)'s [RetroShaderFix](https://github.com/EthanRDoesMC/RetroShaderFix) and sets up a launcher.
 Made in support of the community at [No Man's Sky Retro](https://nomansskyretro.com).

 ## Download

 The releases page: https://github.com/NoMansSkyRetro/Installer/releases

-One executable, nothing to install first.
-Pick your versions, sign in with the Steam account that owns No Man's Sky, and wait.

 ## What version 2.0 changed